Spectra of random regular hypergraphs

 It's not hard to show that for $d\geq k$, all eigenvalues of $A_G$ from \eqref{MatrixB} occur in pairs $(\lambda,-\lambda)$, where $|\lambda|$ is a singular value of $X$, along with extra $(dn/k-n)$ many zero eigenvalues.
-The next result for random bipartite biregular graphs is given in Theorem 4 of \cite{brito2018spectral}. \begin{lemma} Let $A_G= $ be the adjacency matrix of a random bipartite biregular graph $G$ sampled uniformly from $\mathcal G(n,m,d_1,d_2)$, where $d_1\geq d_2$ are independent of $n$.
-Then: \begin{enumerate} \item Its second eigenvalue $\lambda_2$ satisfies asymptotically almost surely as $n\to\infty$. \item Its smallest positive eigenvalue $\lambda_{\min}^+$ satisfies asymptotically almost surely as $n\to\infty$. \end{enumerate} \end{lemma}
+The next result for random bipartite biregular graphs is given in \cite{brito2018spectral}. \begin{lemma}[Theorem 4 in \cite{brito2018spectral}] Let $A_G$ be the adjacency matrix of a random bipartite biregular graph $G$ sampled uniformly from $\mathcal G(n,m,d_1,d_2)$, where $d_1\geq d_2$ are independent of $n$.
+Then: \begin{enumerate} \item Its second eigenvalue $\lambda_2$ satisfies asymptotically almost surely as $n\to\infty$. \item Its smallest positive eigenvalue $\lambda_{\min}^+$ satisfies